aeoberto/led-board/README.md

 Used Adafruit LED matrix and the Adafruit portal S3 (ESP 32).

 # Arduino
 To connect and control the display of the LED boards, we used the Arduino IDE.
 To connect to the boards, first navigate to the preferences and paste "https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json" into the additional boards manager URLs.
+Then navigate to board manager and install esp32 (v3.2.0).
 Afterwards, navigate to Tools > Boards > ESP32 and select "Adafruit MatrixPortal ESP32-S3".
 Then plug in your board and select the correct port.
 Additionally, in the boards manager search for and download "Arduino ESP32 Boards".
-Lastly, download the Adafruit Protomatter library.
+Lastly, download the Adafruit Protomatter library (v1.7.0) and the

 # AWS
 Create a Node.js lighstail instance.